Masala Herb

 • Mix all the ingredients to make the short crust pastry.
 Work the dough well out and smooth and let it stand for at least 1 hour in a cold room.

 • Take a Tarte form and place it on a baking paper.
 Draw around the form on the paper with a pencil and cut it out.
-We will need it later!
+This is your tart liner.

 • Preheat oven to 350 Fahrenheit/ 180 Celsius.